Selected Pack Size:10

 The recommended dose of Sunapro Tablet is one tablet for the acute treatment of a migraine.
 If symptoms persist, a second dose may be taken after at least 2 hours.
 However, do not exceed two doses in a 24-hour period.
 Always follow the doctor's specific instructions for the correct dosage.

-Sunapro Tablet starts to work within 30-60 minutes and it may take 2 hours to reduce headache.
+Sunapro Tablet starts to work within 30-60 minutes, and it may take 2 hours to reduce headaches.
 However, it may vary depending on the individual.

 Country of origin